All my Turkey info in one place. Plus a little more.

 The finished product looks very nice!
 To use these, I will open up a pint, drain the water, put the pumpkin chunks in a bowl and mash them with a fork.
 This pumpkin can be used anywhere pure pumpkin is called for.
 Pumpkin must be pressure canned because it doesn’t have enough acid in it to be water bath canned and adding acid would probably make the pumpkin taste “off”.

 Hi, I'm Sylvia Britton.
 Welcome to Christian Homekeeper.
+I want to encourage you as a mom, wife and Keeper of your home.
 Old-fashioned home skills are a dying art and women who stay at home need encouragement for that very important job.
 I want to keep those arts alive and offer Instruction, Help and Encouragement in the spirit of Titus 2 and Proverbs 31.
 I've been doing so online since 1997 with Christian Homekeeper.
 Check out my two radio shows and my eBooks for help in the areas of homemaking and homesteading.
 Look for my Facebook Group called Christian Homekeeper.
 And make yourself at home at CHK!